 IP TAKE: This funder is accessible, and accepts applications twice a year.

 PROFILE: The Global Fund for Women was founded by four veteran foundation and NGO female executives who pooled limited resources to fill an unmet philanthropic need.
 Over the course of their careers, Anne Firth Murray, Frances Kissling, Nita Barrow and Laura Lederer observed a gender gap in philanthropy, and as a result, established the fund in 1987 in Palo Alto, California.
 They created the fund in order to empower populations excluded from international development programming and the global economy — generally, women in lower-income countries facing deprivation and abuse.
+Key funding issues include sexual and reproductive health and rights, freedom from violence and economic justice.

 Given the intersection between women's reproductive freedoms and their relative levels of economic and political empowerment, the Global Fund emphasizes both propelling women forward in the public sphere and supporting health care issues.
 In this area, the foundation believes that "[a]ll women and girls are able to make their own reproductive and sexual choices."